Skip to main content

 • If r + w <= n, then eventual consistency is the best that can be reached in this scenario.

-A schema update is done via a Distributed Transaction algorithm.
+Prior to using Raft, a cluster metadata update was done via a Distributed Transaction algorithm.
 This is a set of operations that is done across databases on different nodes in the distributed network.
-Weaviate uses a two-phase commit (2PC) protocol, which replicates the schema updates in a short period of time (milliseconds).
+Weaviate used a two-phase commit (2PC) protocol, which replicates the cluster metadata updates in a short period of time (milliseconds).

 A clean (without fails) execution has two phases: